ccb-hms/NHANES-metadata/metadata/README.md

 ## Additional files generated during the download process
-- `missing_codebooks.tsv`: contains variables that are listed by `nhanesA::nhanesTableVars()` but that do not have a corresponding codebook obtainable via the `nhanesA::nhanesCodebook()` function.
+- `missing_codebooks.tsv`: contains names of tables that do not have a codebook obtainable via the `nhanesA::nhanesCodebook()` function.

 - `log.txt`: contains the date/time when the metadata was downloaded, along with any errors or warnings that may have occurred.